 The object reference g should be thought of as pointing to an actual object located in the computer.
-This object has hidden variables that describe its state, along with visible variables, functions and procedures that do things to itself and to the outside world.
-The syntax for using the visible components of an object employs a "dot" notation reminiscent of how one accesses an element of a structure in C, e.g.
+This object has "members" which consist of variables that describe its state, plus "methods" (functions and procedures) that do things to itself and to the outside g.erase()

-g.erase()

-Of course, in C the object reference is really a pointer so one would use the arrow notation a ->b.
+Of course, in C the object reference really is a pointer, so one would use the arrow notation a->b.
 In C++, the object reference has the same syntax as a reference variable.